-2. Harris County Residential Buyout Program
+2. Harris County Residential and Commercial Buyout Program

-The Residential Buyout Program will purchase from a voluntary homeowner and remove homes from areas of severe flood risk and that are hopelessly deep in the floodplain to assist homeowners to move out of harm's way.
-Purchased properties will be used for flood management and not be redeveloped for residential or commercial use.
+The Residential and Commercial Buyout Program will purchase properties and remove homes and commercial properties from areas of severe flood risk and that are hopelessly deep in the floodplain to assist homeowners and commercial property owner to move out of harm's way through an involuntary buyout program.
+Purchased properties will be used for flood management and will not be redeveloped for residential or commercial use.
 This program may generate program income for which Harris County has requested to retain for continued recovery programming.

-Due to the nature of this activity, this voluntary buyout program will be administered by Harris County and HCFCD.
+Due to the nature of this activity, this involuntary buyout program will be administered by Harris County and HCFCD.